 Track 2: Computer Science

-The second track should be computer science.
-Classic, meat-and-potatoes computer science; theoretical data structures, higher-level maths, and theories of computing.
-Principal areas of study within Computer Science include artificial intelligence, computer systems and networks, security, database systems, human-computer interaction, vision and graphics, numerical analysis, programming languages, software engineering, bioinformatics and theory of computing.
+The second track should concentrate on the foundational aspects of computer science.
+This encompasses theoretical data structures, advanced mathematics, and computing theories.
+The core areas of study within Computer Science include artificial intelligence, computer systems and networks, security, database systems, human-computer interaction, vision and graphics, numerical analysis, programming languages, software engineering, bioinformatics, and the theory of computing.

 Project management tools

-Blogging Personal Teaching Diary Writing published on Monday, April 10, 2023 (about one month, 4 weeks, and 20 hours ago)
+Blogging Personal Teaching Diary Writing published on Monday, April 10, 2023 (one year, 3 months, and 2 weeks ago)

 The best advice I've heard about project management tools is they should help you manage your projects, and stay out of the way for everything else.
 I'm sure there is some witty corollary here...That is, the extent to which a project management system is useful is directly linked to how well it does that one job it should do.